By BO Staff Writer

 Do you remember Khanyi Dlomo?
-Controversy arose in 2012 when it emerged that the R34-million loan she had been granted by the National Empowerment Fund for the establishment of her boutique in Hyde Park known as Luminance.
-To this end the Democratic Alliance suggested at the time that the business was “anything but broad-based and essentially amounts to empowering the empowered”.
-The EFF on its part gave Khanyi Dhlomo “14 days to return the money to the NEF” failing which the matter will be reported to the Public Protector to “investigate whether there are no previous relations between her and the wife of Nathi Mthethwa, and further investigate whether there was necessity to grant such a loan for a shop that will contribute nothing to South Africa’s developmental programmes”. read more
+Controversy arose in 2012 when it emerged that she had received a R34-million loan from the National Empowerment Fund (NEF) for the establishment of her boutique in Hyde Park known as Luminance.
+The Democratic Alliance (DA) suggested at the time that the business was “anything but broad-based and essentially amounts to empowering the empowered”.
+The EFF on its part gave Khanyi Dhlomo” 14 days to return the money to the NEF “failing which the matter would be reported to the Public Protector to investigate whether there are no previous relations between her and the wife of Nathi Mthethwa, and further investigate whether there was necessity to grant such a loan for a shop that will contribute nothing to South Africa’s developmental programmes”.

 I know what you’re thinking.
 The irony, right?
 Naspers’ involvement in the establishment of apartheid in South Africa is mired in controversy.
 Several directors and editors of the firm and its subsidiaries ended up in high office, including D.F Malan, H.F Verwoerd and P.W Botha.

-If your history determines your future, then the Gareth Cliff and MNET debacle shouldn’t have come as a surprise.
+If your history determines your future, then the Gareth Cliff and M-NET debacle shouldn’t have come as a surprise.
 Opening up a lucky packet and not knowing what to expect inside is a surprise.
 But a poster boy projecting his institutional propensities on a platform that was built by racists, for racists, isn’t a surprise.
 That’s nature!
-“Naspers” read more

-The South African Apartheid Lawsuit filed cases in the U.S in 2002 against motor-companies, banks and technology providers on the grounds that they provided services that propped up the infrastructure of apartheid and facilitated breaches of international law.
+The South African Apartheid Lawsuit filed cases in the United States in 2002 against motor-companies, banks and technology providers on the grounds that they provided services that propped up the infrastructure of apartheid and facilitated breaches of international law.